rstrahan/aws-lambda-vertica-loader/README.md

 To enable Vertica to load files from an S3 bucket, the bucket must first be mounted to a path on the Vertica node's filesystem.
 To enable all cluster nodes to participate in parallel loading of a batch containing multiple files from an S3 bucket (*ON ANY NODE* option), the bucket must be mounted to the same path on all cluster nodes.

-S3 buckets are mounted on each node, using the s3fs fuse utility.
+If you are using [Vertica-On-Demand](http://www.vertica.com/hp-vertica-products/ondemand/) then follow the VOD instructions for setting up S3 bucket access.

-If you are using [Vertica-On-Demand](http://www.vertica.com/hp-vertica-products/ondemand/) then it is easy.
-Follow the VOD instructions for setting up S3 bucket access.
+Otherwise, you will need to mount S3 buckets on each node, using the s3fs command.

-If your Vertica cluster is built using the latest [HP Vertica AMI](https://aws.amazon.com/marketplace/pp/B00KY7A4OQ/ref=srh_res_product_title?ie=UTF8&sr=0-2&qid=1432228609686) then it is also easy, because s3fs is preinstalled.
+The s3fs utiliy is pre-installed on cluster nodes built using the latest [HP Vertica AMI](https://aws.amazon.com/marketplace/pp/B00KY7A4OQ/ref=srh_res_product_title?ie=UTF8&sr=0-2&qid=1432228609686).

-If you aren't using the pre-configured Vertica AMI, and if s3fs is not already installed on your Vertica nodes (try running *s3fs --help* to verify) then you must install it (here are some (hopefully accurate, but unverified) [directions](http://tecadmin.net/mount-s3-bucket-centosrhel-ubuntu-using-s3fs/)).
+If s3fs is not already installed on your Vertica nodes then you must install it to proceed: [directions](http://tecadmin.net/mount-s3-bucket-centosrhel-ubuntu-using-s3fs/)).

-Once s3fs is installed, then set up your mount as follows:
+Once s3fs is installed, then set up your bucket mount on each node as follows:

 1. Create the /etc/passwd-s3fs file containing your AWS access key id, and secret key, separated by a ':' on a single line.
 E.g.:
 ```